sestaton/WorldCupStats/README.md

 **INSTALLATION**

-Perl version 5.10 (or greater) must be installed to use WorldCup, and there are a couple of external modules required.
+Perl must be installed to use WorldCup, and there are a couple of external modules required.
 If you have [cpanminus](https://metacpan.org/pod/App::cpanminus), installation can be done with a single command:

     cpanm git://github.com/sestaton/WorldCup.git